- First violin

 After a few weeks off we resume in mid-July for our fun Summer POPS! series.

-The KSO performs five programs during the regular season and two to three Summer POPS! concerts.
-As part of our mission to perform free of charge only two of those concerts require tickets; The Nutcracker with the Metropolitan Ballet and the KSO’s Annual Masters Concerto and Aria Concert.
+The KSO typically performs five programs during the regular season and two to three Summer POPS! concerts.
+As part of our mission to perform free of charge, the only ticketed concert is The Nutcracker with the Metropolitan Ballet.
 Outreach efforts include live performances for music lovers in residential care facilities.

-In addition to ticketed sales, grants, and donations, member dues are an important part of the KSO economic structure.
+In addition to ticket sales, grants, and donations, member dues are an important part of the KSO economic structure.
 Dues are $110 ($50 for full-time students) per season and due on the third rehearsal in September.
 Waivers and other arrangements are available for those for whom the dues represent an economic hardship.

-To play, share, and inspire great music by:
+The KSO mission is to play, share, and inspire great music by

 Offering performance opportunities